Research-Informatics/data-guide/pages/clinical.md

   - Apply date-shifting or geographic masking as needed.
   -->

-By following this structured approach and leveraging the expertise of the CDW-R, researchers can effectively use clinical data to generate meaningful insights while adhering to ethical and regulatory standards.
+By following this process—and partnering with the CDW-R—you can create datasets that are accurate, compliant, and ready for meaningful research.